KennyMcGeoch/LeetCodeExercises/README.md

 1385.
 Find the Distance Value Between Two Arrays (Easy) 1403.
 Minimum Subsequence in Non-Increasing Order (Easy) 1446.
 Consecutive Characters (Easy)
-1480.
+1456.
+Maximum Number of Vowels in a Substring of Given Length (Medium) 1480.
 Running Sum of 1d Array (Easy)
 1484.
 Group Sold Products By The Date (Easy)
 1491.
 Average Salary Excluding the Minimum and Maximum Salary (Easy)